trayla/ssp/README.md

 ### Virtual machines:

-The virtual machines are available through the KVM stndard command line tools:
+The virtual machines are available through the KVM standard command line tools:
 - `virsh list --all` lists all virtual machines
+- `virsh pool-list --all` lists all storage pools
+- `virsh pool-info <poolname>` shows the details of the desired storage pool
+- `virsh --help` shows all available commands of the virtual machine management

 You can gain shell access to the desired virtual machine either by opening a KVM console
 ~~~~